ChrstphrHll/npc_gen/students/Turi Chandrelle.md

 # Turi Chandrelle
 ---
 ### Description
-- Gnome Rouge from Shadesburry Initiative
+- Gnome Rouge from Qualnis
 - 4th year Protection student in Fiesn
-- shoulder length curly strawberry blond hair that's messy, Blue eyes, and Fair skin
+- shoulder length curly red hair that's messy, Blue eyes, and Fair skin
 - Is Mature and Enigmatic, and has Indulgence as their ideal

 ### Organizations